Michelle Teplensky, Ph.D

 Principal Investigator

 Michelle Teplensky is an Assistant Professor in the Department of Biomedical Engineering at Boston University.
-She obtained her B.S. in Chemical-Biological Engineering from MIT, her PhD in Chemical Engineering from the University of Cambridge under a Gates Cambridge Scholarship, and did postdoctoral research as an NIH T32 and International Institute for Nanotechnology Postdoctoral Fellow with Prof. Chad Mirkin at Northwestern University.
+She obtained her B.S. in Chemical-Biological Engineering from MIT, her PhD in Chemical Engineering from the University of Cambridge under a Gates Cambridge Scholarship, and did postdoctoral research as an NIH T32 and International Institute for Nanotechnology Postdoctoral Fellow at Northwestern University.
 Michelle joined the BU faculty in September 2022.
 Her laboratory’s research focuses on engineering immunology through nanomaterial architecture.
 Her past experience in this area has led to various publications, patents, and awards.

 Selected Honors & Awards: